ansegura7/covid19-col-disease-impact/README.md

 # Impact of Covid-19 in Colombia
-Analysis and prediction of the impact of Covid-19 on certain diseases and key indicators in the Colombian health system.
-The project was approached with data science and machine learning techniques.
+Development and evaluation of mathematical and epidemiological models that support decision-making in response to the Covid-19 emergency in Colombia.
+The project was approached from the perspective of data science, using Data Analytics and Machine Learning techniques.

-## Indicators / Diseases
+## Events / Diseases
-- Maternal Mortality (MM)
+- Tuberculosis (TB)
 - Infant Mortality (IM)
-- Tuberculosis (TB)
+- Suicide Attempt (SA)
+- Mellitus Diabetes (MD)

 ## Data
 Main sources:
+- <a href="https://www.ins.gov.co/Direcciones/Vigilancia/Paginas/SIVIGILA.aspx" target="_blank">SIVIGILA</a>
-- SIVIGILA
+- <a href="https://www.sispro.gov.co/Pages/Home.aspx" target="_blank">SISPRO</a>
-- DANE
+- <a href="https://www.dane.gov.co/index.php/estadisticas-por-tema" target="_blank">DANE</a>

 ## Author
-- Created by <a href="https://github.com/ansegura7">Andrés Segura Tinoco</a> and <a href="https://github.com/vladcuevas">Vladimir Cuevas</a>
+- Created by <a href="https://github.com/ansegura7">Andrés Segura Tinoco</a>
 - Created on Jul 25, 2020
-- Last update on Aug 14, 2020
+- Last update on Oct 6, 2020